Avengers (Marvel Cinematic Universe): Reversing the Blip

-Banner, Rogers, Stark, and Lang travel to New York City in 2012: Banner gets the Time Stone from the Ancient One after revealing Strange's surrendering of it, Rogers finds the Mind Stone in Loki's scepter, while Stark and Lang fail to get the Space Stone, but Stark and Rogers get it by going back to 1970.
+Banner, Rogers, Stark, and Lang travel to New York City in 2012: Banner gets the Time Stone from the Ancient One after revealing Strange's surrendering of it, Rogers finds the Mind Stone in Loki's scepter, while Stark and Lang fail to get the Space Stone, but Stark and Rogers get it by going back to Camp Leigh in 1970.
 Thor and Rocket retrieve the Reality Stone from Asgard in 2013, while Rhodes and Nebula retrieve the Power Stone from Morag in 2014.
 There, 2014-Thanos learns of the Blip and the Avengers' plan to undo it, so he kidnaps 2023-Nebula and replaces her with 2014-Nebula to sabotage the operation.
 Barton gets the Soul Stone after Romanoff sacrifices herself on Vormir.

 Reuniting in 2023, the Avengers place the Stones into the newly made Nano Gauntlet.
 Then, Banner snaps with the gauntlet on, undoing the Blip.
 Meanwhile, 2014-Nebula transports 2014-Thanos, his warship, and 2014-Gamora to 2023, destroying the Avengers Compound.
 2023-Nebula kills 2014-Nebula after failing to convince her to betray Thanos.
 Thanos overpowers Stark, Thor, and Rogers and directs his army to obtain the Stones, intent on creating a new "grateful" universe.
 Strange creates portals, allowing the restored Avengers and their allies to arrive to fight Thanos and his army.
 Maximoff overpowers Thanos and almost kills him, forcing him to call for his warship to fire missiles onto the ground.
 Danvers arrives and destroys the warship, but he knocks her out in a confrontation using the Power Stone and seizes the Nano Gauntlet.
 Stark confronts Thanos and steals the Stones from the Gauntlet with his armor, snapping his fingers to disintegrate Thanos and his army, but the radiation kills Stark.
 After the battle, Fury sends Skrulls to collect blood samples on the battlefield, including some of the Avengers, combining them into one concoction known as the Harvest.